ProfileCreator/ProfileCreator/README.md

 # Download

-Download the latest version from: [Releases](https://github.com/erikberglund/ProfileCreator/releases)
+Download the latest version here: [ProfileCreator_v0.2.5-beta.10-HFS.dmg](https://github.com/erikberglund/ProfileCreator/releases/download/v0.2.5-beta.10/ProfileCreator_v0.2.5-beta.10-HFS.dmg)

+If you are having issues with the DMG, check out any of the other download options in: [Releases](https://github.com/erikberglund/ProfileCreator/releases)

 # Contribute